-I grew up in what was then a small town in Texas.
+I grew up in what was then a growing small town in Texas.
 We had one public high school that everyone went to.
-I had 754 people in my freshman class.
+There were 754 people in my freshman class.
 And though we didn’t have every elective that some of my peers in college had when they were in high school, I took full advantage of all the ones we did have.
 I took classes that let me express myself through poetry in both English and Spanish.
-I played sports but was also was a drummer in the band.
+I played sports but was also a drummer in the band.
 In physics, we were given the assignment to design a trebuchet that could throw a heavy object far.
-Naturally, my best friend and I took to building a 20 foot tall trebuchet, bolted to the top of a flat-bed trailer, to launch an 18 lb training shot put, 172 feet.
-And of course, there was my home environment where in my working class, military family, if we were going to have anything, we were going to build it ourselves.
+Naturally, my best friend and I took to building a 20-foot tall trebuchet, bolted to the top of a flat-bed trailer that could launch an 18 lb training shot-put, 172 feet.
+And, there was also my home environment, where in my working-class, military family, if we were going to have anything, we were going to build it ourselves.

 In high school, I was designing, building, and creating all the time.
-As I entered my junior year of college, I thought back to all these moments and realized that in my first two years of college, I had stopped doing almost all of these that had gotten me there.
+As I entered my junior year of college, I thought back to all these moments and realized that in my first two years of college, I had stopped doing almost all of the things that had gotten me there.
 While some people just accept that as we get older, we need to let go of our childhood passions and fit in more with the everyday world.
-I rejected the future that not expressing myself would bring.
-One where I moved only on the path that was laid out for me by the world.
-One that wasn’t custom.
-One that didn’t know my dreams.
-And, one that would never lead me to become the person I wanted to become.
+I rejected the future that not expressing myself would bring: One where I moved only on the path that was laid out for me by the world; One that wasn’t custom; One that didn’t know my dreams; And, one that would never lead me to become the person I wanted to become.

 So I decided to take control of my future.
-But not with a new year’s resolutions.
+But not with a New Year’s resolution.
 Instead, I took control by giving my year a name – A theme – that I would live day in and day out for the next 365 days.